Computer Science Degree UK Entry Requirements

 Types of Computer Science Degree

-In the UK, there are two types of Computer Science degrees available: BA (Bachelor’s Honour) and Masters, which can sometimes lead to a Master in Engineering degree.
+In the UK, there are two types of Computer Science degrees available: BA (Bachelor’s Honour) and Masters.

 Most undergraduate applicants will complete a BA as this three-year course is the standard for UK universities.
 However, taking a Master’s may help accelerate your career progress in the long run.